edxz7/Fa-Go/README.md

 About the game
 ============

-You are a cell living in and hostile enviroment where other cells are trying to survive.
-The rules aare easy, if you touch a cell smaller than you eat it and if a bigger cell touch you it eats you.
-In the versus mode you compete to eat to the other player
+You are a cell that lives in a hostile enviroment where other cells are trying to devour you.
+The rules are easy, if you touch a cell smaller than you, you devour it but if it's bigger, it will devour you.
+In the versus mode you compete with a friend to eat it before he eats you.
+You can use the enviroment in your favor to have most chances of survive.
+Finally, the cells of the same color don't eat each other (they collide as rigid spheres) but if they are of different colors, they can eat each other.

-This game can be played in single player mode or in a two player versus mode.
+This game can be played in single player mode or in a two player mode.
+The game was made using an algortihm that I wrote in java to simulate a gas of rigid spheres with adjustable restitution coefficient, and I found fun made a game with it.

 To do list
 ============

-Expand the world from fix full screen to a scrollable world with a follow up camera
+Expand the world from fix full screen to a scrollable world with a follow up camera for the main player.

 Credits
 ============
 * <a href="https://github.com/merrymustard">Maria Santos</a> designs and helps me to make the composition for the screen menu.
-* The code to perform the mass absortion adapted from the code.
 * The current music of the game and all its rights belongs to kudasai it was taken without permision from the artist.
 I'm going to fix that as soon possible.